volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/02_Making_Measurment.md

 <img src="./img/preferences_micmeter.jpg">

-- Then, ajust parameters for input and output :
-   - Ensure the sampling rate selected matches the sampling rate of the file you will play in Tools (BruteFIR ships with 44kHz files)
+- Then, adjust parameters for input and output.
+Ensure the sampling rate selected matches the sampling rate of the file you will play in Tools (BruteFIR ships with 44kHz files)

 <img src="./img/rew_preferences.jpg">